 To keep their high ratings, sellers would need to provide customer satisfaction and produce top-notch work.
 You can feel at ease and believe that a seller's services are authentic if they have a high rating.

-Fiverr has been the subject of considerable media attention since it first went live.
+Fiverr has been the subject of considerable media attention since it first went live and clearly the platform has some drawbacks, it is not immune to scammers.

-There has been some fraud on Fiverr, and some independent contractors have voiced their displeasure with the platform's required commission.
+As with places that get a lot of traffic, there has been some fraud on Fiverr, and some independent contractors have complained about the platform's required commission.

-Affordable quality content can be purchased by consumers, and independent contractors can work from home and make a reliable living.
+Affordable quality services can be found here and independent contractors can work from home and make a solid living.

-If you put in enough effort, Fiverr is definitely a viable source of income.
+If you put in enough effort, Fiverr is definitely a viable source of income for buyers, and CollectiveRay has used Fiverr for many small jobs that we needed to outsource or get done quickly.

-Yes, there are aspects of Fiverr that I dislike, especially customers who want to pay pennies for high-quality work.
+Yes, there are aspects of Fiverr that you wouldn't be fond of.
+As a seller, customers who want to pay cents for high-quality work are a nuisance.

 However, it is ultimately up to you, the seller, to decide whether a project is worthwhile.

-Although Fiverr is a fantastic platform, some unscrupulous individuals have once again somewhat ruined it for the rest of us.
-Any platform has weaknesses, after all.
+Although Fiverr is a fantastic platform, some scammy individuals have once again somewhat ruined it for the rest of us.

 Is FIVERR Legit FAQs